glwagner/SwimLessons.jl/README.md

 But with Oceananigans, users write programs ("scripts") that implement their numerical experiments.
 This might sounds scary, but its actually easy --- using Oceananigans is like using a plotting library, or a library for data analysis.
 And Oceananigans' user interface is way more than just "easy to use": with plain English names and an alignment between core objects and the way we think about fluid dynamics, users can write scripts that are literal, logical, interpretable and pedagogical.
-Finally, an interface based on mathematical notation for defining diagnostic calculations, forcing functions, boundary conditions, and background states closes the gap between the written description of a fluid dynamics problem, and its implementation in an Oceananigans script.
+Finally, an interface based on mathematical notation for defining diagnostic calculations, initial conditions, forcing functions, boundary conditions, and background states closes the gap between the written description of a fluid dynamics problem, and its implementation in an Oceananigans script.

 ## Contents of this repository